Skip to content

 Tip

-Check the persistent volume block from the service manifest documentation to know more about the different fields to configure to get persistent storage in a dependency container.
+Refer to the persistent volume section in the service manifest documentation to learn more about configuring persistent storage for dependency containers.

 Service detail updates